- Why performance reviews should be conducted each quarter.

 This will be an important document if you need to fire the employee and they decide to sue.
 If you can document your concerns and that those concerns were communicated to the employee in an official capacity, you can protect the company from harmful litigation.

 At Acquira, we prefer a form of 360-degree performance review that ties work performance squarely to our core values.
 These reviews are performed quarterly and only after you have defined your core values.

-The employee evaluates his or her own performance in light of Acquira’s core values, and is in turn evaluated by their manager and, in some cases, the co-workers with whom they work most closely.
-Though it’s important to note, that employees do not see their colleagues’ evaluations.
+The employee evaluates his or her own performance in light of Acquira’s core values and is, in turn, evaluated by their manager and, in some cases, the co-workers with whom they work most closely.
+However, it’s important to note that employees do not see their colleagues’ evaluations.

-In the event that an employee’s job is customer facing, part of their review would include customer satisfaction surveys that would be given to their manager ahead of the review.
+If an employee’s job is customer-facing, part of their review would include customer satisfaction surveys given to their manager before the review.

 Acquira’s Performance Review Template